“You cannot dream yourself into a character; you must hammer and forge yourself one.” ―Henry David Thoreau

 Did you know that May 6th to May 12th is the mental health week here in Canada?
 In light of this week, I would like to share with you my personal psychology analysis, and I salute you if you’re able to keep up!

-My first week at work was one of the weirdest first week I ever had in all my jobs (from Sears to the Government), I won’t bore you with the details but know that all I wanted to do was to run as far as I could as quickly as I could, but I didn’t.
+My first week at work was one of the weirdest first week I ever had in all my jobs – from Sears to the Government – I won’t bore you with the details but know that all I wanted was to run as far as I could, as quickly as I could, but I didn’t.
 The commute to work was also not helping, going from a 15 min drive to work to 1h-1h:30 commute was a total boner killer.
 I was completely lost and felt alone.

 From now on, I wouldn’t spend my hour long car ride listening to useless rap/twerk/pop/country songs, I would try to nourish my brain and work on myself.
 For the next two weeks, I would listen to Lori Harder and her guest in the morning, and would try to apply one thing I have learned in the hour session to my work day in order to “own my happiness.“ Towards mid-February, I was feeling in control of myself, my emotions and my happiness so to top it off I started listing to Chris Harder’s podcast on my way back: “For the love of money” which I can only describe as inspirational, each guest are carefully chosen to bring an insight and their point of view on the pursuit of your true financial freedom, while making a positive impact on the world with their success.
 By mid-march, I was on fire, I was applying all the money mindset tricks and self-awareness I could every time I could, and it was working.